Skip to main content

 The College of Agriculture and Life Sciences (CALS) is the second-largest school at Cornell with majors ranging from communication to entomology.
 Even if you decide to apply as an undeclared major, you need to have potential areas of interest in mind to fully address the essay prompt.

-The first half of this prompt follows the “Why This Major?” format that will become familiar as you apply to more colleges.
+The first half of this prompt follows the “Why This Major?” format that is a popular topic for supplemental essays.
 You should use your current experiences to explain why you want to study the major you selected.
 A longitudinal approach lends itself well to this portion of the essay.

 Think about the following questions we went over before to help you direct your response: